-A more precise pole-zero adjustment in the 590A can be obtained by using a square wave signal as the input to the preamplifier.
-Many oscilloscopes include a calibration output on the front panel and this is a good source of square wave signals at a frequency of about 1 kHz.
-The amplifier differentiates the signal from the preamplifier so that it generates output signals of alternate polarities on the leading and trailing edges of the square wave input signal, and these can be compared (Fig. 4.3) to achieve excellent pole-zero cancellation.
+A more precise pole-zero adjustment in the 855 can be obtained by using a square wave signal as the input to the preamplifier.
+Many oscilloscopes include a calibration output on the front panel, and this is a good source of square wave signals at a frequency of ~1 kHz.
+The amplifier differentiates the signal from the preamplifier so that it generates output signals of alternate polarities on the leading and trailing edges of the square wave input signal, and these can be compared as shown in Fig. 4.5 to achieve excellent pole-zero cancellation.
 Use the following procedure:

 - a.
 Remove all radioactive sources from the vicinity of the detector.
 Set up the system as for normal operation, including detector bias. - b.
-Set the 590A controls as for normal operation; this includes gain, shaping, and input polarity. - c.
+Set tire 855 controls as for normal operation; this includes gain, shaping, and input polarity. - c.
 Connect the source of 1-kHz square waves through an attenuator to the Test input of the preamplifier.
-Adjust the attenuator so that the 590A output amplitude is about 9 V. - d.
-Observe the Unipolar output with an oscilloscope.
-Adjust the PZ Adj control for proper response as shown in Fig. 4.3.
-Use the clamp circuit (Fig. 4.2) to prevent overloading the oscilloscope input.
+Adjust the attenuator so that the 855 output amplitude is -9 V. - d.
+Observe the Unipolar output of the 855 with an oscilloscope.
+Adjust the PZ ADJ control for proper response according to Fig. 4.5.
+Use the clamp circuit in Fig. 4.4 to prevent overloading the oscilloscope input.